JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 Para 364 of the OR says _"The affordable housing proposed would also not be evenly distributed across both sites, with the social rented units all being delivered on the west site.
 The s106 agreement would therefore stipulate that if the development on the west site has not substantially commenced within 10 years of the east site commencing, the land and sum of money sufficient for construction and completion of the social rented units would be transferred to the Council, to deliver the social rented units."_ This implies that the land would be transferred at nil consideration.

 However the S106 agreement fails to secure this - see paras 3.5.2 and 3.5.3 (page 118).
 These give the option to the Council to either take up a 'long leasehold' agreement with the Council building the homes and the developer paying the construction costs or for the Council to be given the 'long leasehold' at 'nil consideration' with the Council paying the construction costs itself but the value of the non-residential space supposedly making up for the construction costs.

-Para 393 of the OR says that a policy compliant scheme is currently estimated to achieve an IRR of 6.5%, _"which will allow for 36% affordable housing but with a tenure mix that has just 50% in the lowest 4 income bands.
-To increase this affordability to 86% in these income bands, in accordance with emerging policy P4, the IRR would need to increase over time to 10 -12%.
-The applicant’s position is for this predicted uplift to be secured by a clawback review mechanism in the S106 agreement."_ Further saying that _"Such a review mechanism would need to be both sophisticated and robust to maximise the level of affordable units, in the lower rental bands, that is both reasonable and viable. "_

 ## Floorspace figures
 It is difficult to quote affordable housing statistics when calculated by habitable room as the applicant and Council have used.
 Using floorspace gives a more accurate overview as it takes into account different dwelling types and room sizes.
 It also also encouraged by policy (NSP & London Plan):